dallenpyrah/ContextualMocker/docs/ONBOARDING.md

   - Forgetting to set the correct context before interacting with mocks.
   - Not cleaning up contexts between tests, leading to state leakage.
   - Misconfigured logging can obscure important debug information.
+  - Memory leaks from not properly cleaning up test data (use automatic cleanup features).
 - **Debugging Techniques:**
   - Use your IDE's debugger to step through handler logic.
   - Add temporary log statements for complex context interactions.
   - Review the logs in `target/` for detailed execution traces.
+  - Check memory usage statistics with `MockRegistry.getMemoryUsageStats()`.
+  - Use enhanced error messages from verification failures for detailed debugging information.

 ---